JokerQyou/snextensions/README.md

 - In Netlify app, Use "New site from Git" to create a site from your forked GitHub repository;
 - Wait for the build to finish;
 - After that you can use `YOUR_SITE_URL/index.json` as an `Extended Code`;
-- Optionally you can set a human-readable site name (a subdomain of `netlify.com`) from the `Site settings` page.
+- Optionally you can set a human-readable site name (a subdomain of `netlify.app`) from the `Site settings` page.

 ## Without Netlify